AliMounsif/React-Firebase-Table/README.md

-## React + Redux, with Firebase data-table storage
+## React + Redux, with Firebase data-table db/storage

 ## What I used